What is STEW-MAP?

 What is a Stewardship Group?

-The developers of the STEW-MAP program at the USDA Forest Service define a “stewardship group” as a civic organization or group that works to conserve, manage, transform, fund or provide in kind material support, monitor, advocate and/or educate others about their local environments.
-Groups span from neighborhood organizations to government organizations supporting stewardship within the region.
+The developers of the STEW-MAP program at the USDA Forest Service define a “stewardship group” as a group that works to conserve, manage, transform, fund or provide in kind material support, monitor, advocate and/or educate others about their local environments.
+Groups include neighborhood organizations, nonprofits, educational institutions, government organizations, contractors, and others supporting stewardship within the region.
 Are you a part of a local stewardship group and interested in learning more?
 Go to the bottom of the page to review the kickoff meeting further detailing the project.

 Educate Icon